PerlAlien/Alien-libpcre/README.md

 The pcre, is not, as the name might suggest, actually compatible with modern Perl regular expressions.

+On Debian based systems (including Ubuntu), the development package for PCRE1 is `libpcre3-dev`, which is quite confusing, but I am sure there was a good reason for it.
+If you want to do a `system` install use that package not the confusingly newer `libpcre2-dev`.

 # AUTHOR

 Graham Ollis <plicease@cpan.org>